The Algorithms Behind Moana’s Gorgeously Animated Ocean

 Disney’s software team came up with a program it calls Splash—a companion to Matterhorn, which was used to create the snow in Frozen—to help automate the way the water would behave in various shots.
 Splash is a “fluid solver” that plugs into Houdini, third-party 3-D animation software.
 To use the solver, effects specialists would define the area they wanted to simulate—say, a section of water around an animated boat—then use a setting to determine what the ocean condition should be like to begin with.
 From there, they’d run the simulation on the pre-determined ocean surface, to animate how that area of water responds to the boat.
 The output from that simulation—“millions of particles,” essentially millions of new points of animation data—would then be smoothed into the final rendering of the film.

-Splash also involved on a series of algorithms that could simulate splashes, eddies, and wakes.
+Splash also involved a series of algorithms that could simulate splashes, eddies, and wakes.
 The program’s buoyancy algorithm made it so the huge navigating canoes in the film bounced in and out of waves realistically.
 (In several shots, many of these canoes appeared in the water together, in close proximity, creating an additional animation challenge.)

 “As effects artists, working with fluids, you can’t always predict what you’re going to get from your water simulation,” said Erin Ramos, the film’s effects lead.
 “And the hard thing with water is, if it doesn’t look right, you can really tell.
 Even if it’s in the background.”